Matias Rajaniemi

-Matias Rajaniemi (born 11 September 2002) is a Finnish professional ice hockey defenceman who is currently an unrestricted free agent.
-He most recently played for the Bridgeport Islanders of the American Hockey League (AHL).
-Rajaniemi was drafted in the sixth round of the 2020 NHL Entry Draft by the New York Islanders with the 183rd overall pick.
+Matias Rajaniemi (born 11 September 2002) is a Finnish professional ice hockey defenceman who plays for Jokerit of Mestis.
+Rajaniemi was drafted in the sixth round of the 2020 NHL entry draft by the New York Islanders with the 183rd overall pick.

 Playing career

 Rajaniemi played as a youth within the Lahti Pelicans organization before making his professional debut in the Liiga with the Pelicans during the 2019–20 season.
 He registered 2 assists through 12 games.

 During his fourth season with the Pelicans, having featured in 6 games, Rajaniemi left the club to sign a two-year contract and immediately join SaiPa of the Liiga on 22 November 2022.

-At the conclusion of his contract with SaiPa, Rajaniemi joined the New York Islanders affiliate, the Bridgeport Islanders, on an initial ATO for the remainder of the 2023–24 season while signing a one-year contract for the following season on March 26, 2024.
+At the conclusion of his contract with SaiPa, Rajaniemi joined the New York Islanders' American Hockey League (AHL) affiliate, the Bridgeport Islanders, on an initial ATO for the remainder of the 2023–24 season while signing a one-year contract for the following season on March 26, 2024.